Antonio Di Nardo (footballer, born 1998): Club career

 Di Nardo started his career at Latina.
 In 2015 he was signed by Sampdoria for €1 million fee (net of VAT), on a 3-year contract.
 On the same day, Marco Marchionni moved in the opposite direction on a free transfer.

 In the summer of 2016, Di Nardo returned to Latina, and was assigned the number 6 shirt of the first team.
 He played 6 times during the 2016–17 Serie B season.
 He also played for the reserve team.

 On 15 July 2017 Di Nardo and Criscuolo were signed by Arezzo on temporary basis.
 On the same day, Arezzo youngster Riccardo Aramini joined Sampdoria outright.

 On 25 January 2019 he joined Lucchese on loan until the end of the 2018–19 season.

 On 3 September 2019 he was loaned to Vis Pesaro.

 On 5 October 2020 he returned on his second loan to Arezzo.

-On 20 September 2021, he signed with Sona Calcio in Serie D.
+On 20 September 2021, he signed with Sora Calcio in Serie D.

+On 18 August 2025, Di Nardo joined Pescara, returning to Serie B after eight seasons in lower tiers.